livingdocsIO/documentation/content/operations/releases/master/master.md

 - 🔥 remove `beforeRenderHook` / `beforeRenderCb` (throw err on registration)
 - 🔥 remove callback for `registerRenderHooks` (throws err on registration)

-### Metadata Plugins: Add configSchema and uiSchema Validation
+### Metadata Plugins: Add configSchema and uiSchema Validation :fire:

 We added 2 properties `configSchema` and `uiSchema` to a metadata plugin where one can define a schema validation.
 If you want to know more about the motivation and a fallback, you get some insights [here](https://github.com/livingdocsIO/livingdocs-server/pull/4296).